-You’ve fed her, changed her, cuddled her, rocked her … and she’s still crying.
+You’ve fed her, changed her, cuddled her, rocked her … but is your baby still crying?

 You’ve no clue what else you can try.

 You’re exhausted and feeling sad for your upset little one.

 Crying babies are generally trying to communicate their needs, but sometimes it’s hard to work out what the message is.

 In fact, for your baby, it’s even harder – how to communicate many varied needs with only a limited range of communication tools.